 const config = new ApiXConfig();

-/// If using redis, use ApiX implementation.
-Otherwise you can implement
+/// If using Redis, use the provided RedisStore.
+Otherwise implement

-/// you own by implementing the `ApiXCache` interface.
+/// your own by implementing the `Cache` interface.

-const cache = new ApiXRedisStore(/* redis server, if not local */);
+const cache = new RedisStore(/* redis server, if not local */);

 config,